Y=f(x), What does it stand for?

 Analyze to find the most important Xs

 Verify and quantify the X/Y relationship.
 This phase can be completed using statistical and graphical tools.
 This is where the equation is very powerful.
-Now that we know the Y(s) and the Xs, now it is time to use qualitative tools (like the FMEA) and Quantitative tools (like hypothesis testing) to determine the function (or “f”) in the equation Y=f(x).
-This will help you understand which x’s are most important to solving the problem Y. Cause and effect 6 sigma
+Now that we know the Y(s) and the Xs, it is time to use qualitative tools (like the FMEA) and Quantitative tools (like hypothesis testing) to determine the function (or “f”) in the equation Y=f(x).
+This will help you understand which x’s are most important to solving the problem Y. Cause and effect 6 Sigma

 Improve and Optimize the Important Xs